 Quartz is the trend.
 People are looking for quartz countertops.
 Designers are suggesting this material to their clients.
 Modern kitchens and bathrooms feature quartz surfaces.
-But is it good for backsplashes?
+But is quartz good for backsplashes?

 Stone tiles for backsplashes are becoming outdated.
 Slabs and sheets are now being used because they provide a continuous surface that looks neat and modern.
 Installation of large slabs on a wall means fewer seams and breaks.
 Large sheets covering a wall offer more protection from moisture.
 But let’s talk about why quartz as a material is gaining popularity.